HelpBot Assistant

 This article explains how to reduce the size of Blazor WebAssembly (WASM) applications.
-Although Ahead-of-Time (AOT) compilation improves performance, it also increases the app size.
-To help reduce this, you can enable code trimming options in our projects.
-Trimming automatically removes unused code from the final output, which helps lower the bundle size without affecting functionality.
-This is especially helpful when using large projects.
+Although Ahead-of-Time (AOT) compilation improves performance, it also increases app size.
+To reduce size, enable code trimming options in projects.
+Trimming removes unused code from the final output, helping lower the bundle size without affecting functionality.

 Configure the Linker for ASP.NET Core Blazor

 Blazor WebAssembly uses Intermediate Language (IL) linking to trim unused code from the final output during build.
-This process is only enabled in Release builds and is disabled in Debug configuration by default.
-To take full advantage of trimming and reduce the size of the published application, it is recommended to build your app in Release mode before deployment.
+This process is only enabled in Release builds and is disabled in Debug by default.
+To take full advantage of trimming and reduce the size of the published app, publish in Release mode before deployment.

 Always publish your Blazor WebAssembly app using the Release configuration to enable trimming and optimize performance.